thetruejard/LardRenderQueue/README.md

 The Lard Render Queue is a WIP Python script to automatically queue and run headless renders and bakes of Blender projects (`.blend` files).

 Note that the script is currently under development and only some features are usable in its current state.
+In particlar, using LAN features is not recommended at this time.

 For license information, see [LICENSE.md](LICENSE.md).